Jayant443/social-media-app/README.md

-# Super Reddit: Full-Stack Social Networking Platform
+# Discuzz: Full-Stack Social Networking Platform

-A comprehensive, Reddit-like social networking platform featuring communities, threaded discussions, real-time-like voting, and image support.
-This project was developed as a college DBMS assignment to demonstrate advanced database design, asynchronous backend processing, and modern frontend architecture.
+A social networking platform featuring communities, threaded discussions, real-time-like voting, and image support.
+This project was developed as a college DBMS assignment.

 ## Tech Stack